Chryfi/io_import_aperture_tracking/README.md

 # How to use
 After exporting the tracking data from the Aperture Mod you go into Blender Menu - File > Import > Import Aperture JSON then you select the json file.

+The addon now supports multiple file import.
+The files will be imported by sorting them alphabetically.